 As I mentioned earlier, don’t be hard on yourself.
 Even though you might be sitting there thinking that you wish you had the energy to walk or play with your dog but you’re just too tired or sore to do it.
 Dogs are social animals.
 Just being with them, in their company is sometimes all they need.
 Sometimes, when I’m dropping the kids at my parents or my in-laws, I bring Cooper along for the car ride so he can have a change of scenery, he loves it.
 And on those days where you feel you just can’t get them out of the house or you just don’t have the energy for that game of tug of war they are asking for, just give your dog an extra cuddle and a pat and let them be in your company.
 Even call them up onto your bed to have a sleep with you – as long as your baby is safely in another room sleeping, or will another adult.

 Your dog needs your love and companionship, but don’t forget they also need mental and physical stimulation too.
 Things like kongs, licki-mats, treat dispensing toys, are also another great idea to have pre-preprepared.
+You can now buy these from my online shop!!
 You can freeze a whole bunch of kongs or licki-mats so they are ready to go on those days where you just don’t have the energy to get your dog out.
 Yes, they are a great treat, but they are also great for mental stimulation.
 Have a read of this article too for some other enrichment ideas that might help to give your dog some extra mental stimulation during this time.

 Do your best, ask for help, share the load and try not to suffer too much guilt (like I did)!